LJ-Zer/Visio_DPPT/README.md

 ## The following branches are the modified pre-processing tools used by VisioAccelerAI.
 VisioAccelerAI is a capstone project.
 Its main goal is to deploy a facial recognition system on an FPGA board to enhance the computational capability of the model for a real-time attendance monitoring system.
 This repository contains the tools used to prepare datasets before training the model that will be deployed on the FPGA.

-## Just follow the steps from the README section of each branches.

-## To clone the certain branches:
+## Cloning certain branches:
 - Install Git in your machine.
 - In your terminal (cmd, powershell, Git Bash *recommended) put this command:
- * git clone -b "name of the branch" https://github.com/Ze-r000/Visio_DPPT.git
+- git clone -b "name of the branch" https://github.com/Ze-r000/Visio_DPPT.git
+- Just follow the steps from the README section of each branches.

 # Visio_Augmentor
 - This branch is used to augment the collected data using the Python library 'Augmentor.'
 Feel free to explore the other functions of this library.
 For now, script.py is used to augment several datasets for the project and follow the steps in the main branch of the Visio_Augmentor.